 The Adventurous Route: From I-25 take the Waldo Canyon exit (Exit 267) at the top of La Bajada hill and head south.
 After 8 miles on unpaved County Road 57, you will arrive in the Village of Cerrillos.
 Take a left at the railroad intersection and follow park signs.
 At the cattle guard, veer left onto County Road 59.
 The main parking is on the left hand side about 1/4 mile up the road.
 County Road 57 may be impassable during wet weather.

 There is a toilet there, too.

-Comments This is now a New Mexico State Park.
+This is now a New Mexico State Park.
 The trails make a loop around sites where there are old mine shafts for turquoise, silver, lead, manganese and other minerals.
 Many benches along the trails.
 Good views down onto the village of Cerrillos and on beyond to Madrid.
-The Ortiz Mountains are south of the "cerrillos" and the Sandias are in the distance.
-For more information, click here.
+The Ortiz Mountains are south of the “cerrillos” and the Sandias are in the distance.
+For more information, go to the Cerrillos Hills State Park website.
 The park ranger will give a guided tour if you make arrangements in advance.
 Another option at the beginning of the hike is to walk north on the Camino Tuquesa multi-use roadway to the Mineral Spring trailhead.

 Note: There is a $15 parking fee and the senior passes DO NOT suffice.Waypoints

 MIRADOR: N35 27.544, W106 07.539

 ELKINS: N35 27.086, W106 07.700